-Allocated Funding: £6,562 Staff Lead Mrs S Barker Actions Cost Monitoring & Evaluation Date of Review Impact Most Able 'Honours' Programme Support is given to most able students through a bespoke programme of opportunities and activities across the curriculum.
-The curriculum is appropriand engaging for most able students, motivating them to succeed and particular in a wide range of experiences and offering them a 'Charter of Opportunities Most able students will access a broad range of activities, workshops to accelerate progress, enrichment opportunities and additional careers educate order to accelerate their progress.
-PP students are positively included using slightly lower entry criteria, to ensure that they access the same opportunitie assuming that if their background was not a barrier to progress, they may have achieved at the same level as non-PP students.
-Students are signposted to curricular opportunities of interest such as CREST, Medpath and InvestIN Education.
-EEF Research shows that Small Group Tuition can add +4 months and extesschool time can add +2 months onto a learner.
-Links to the Gatsby Benchmark -2 Learning from career and labour market information, Benchmark 5.
-Encounters with employers and employees, and Benchmark 7 - Encounters with Further and Higher Education. ipate ition in a s ive extra- Termly evaluation completed on programme.
-Student and Parent Voice.
-Data at each Data Point.
-Book scrutiny and learning walks.
-Analysis of data and RAP plans as part of department MER.
-Number of students Graduating from their Honours Award.
-Attendance at meetings and events.
-Review impact after each Data Point Prior high attaining disadvantaged pupils to make accelerated progress in all subjects and to be above non-disadvantaged pupils nationally.
-The Honours Programme will have a high impact in all year groups in closing the attainment gap between most able PP and non PP. CHALLENGE NUMBERS ADDRESSED: 1-6 The Brilliant Club's 'Scholars Programme' £2,562 CHALLENGE NUMBERS ADDRESSED: 1-6
+Allocated Funding: £6,562 Staff Lead Mrs S Barker Monitoring & Evaluation Actions Cost Impact \Date of Review This has increased in our most successful Most Able 'Honours' Programme £4000 Termly evaluation Support is given to most able students through a bespoke programme of completed on programme. year of the programme in 2023/24, with 92 opportunities and activities across the curriculum.
+The curriculum is appropriate Student and Parent Voice. students Graduating from the programme and engaging for most able students, motivating them to succeed and participate Data at each Data Point. (demographic breakdown available on the in a wide range of experiences and offering them a 'Charter of Opportunities'.
+Book scrutiny and learning Honours Impact Statement).
+Most able students will access a broad range of activities, workshops to walks. accelerate progress, enrichment opportunities and additional careers education in Analysis of data and RAP order to accelerate their progress.
+PP students are positively included using a plans as part of department KS3 slightly lower entry criteria, to ensure that they access the same opportunities MER. assuming that if their background was not a barrier to progress, they may have Number of students Overall.
+Honours students in KS3 who are achieved at the same level as non-PP students.
+Students are signposted to extra-Graduating from their highly engaged and Graduated achieve on curricular opportunities of interest such as CREST, Medpath and InvestIN Honours Award. average 20 marks above other students.
+Education.
+Attendance at meetings Looking closely at those Honours students EEF Research shows that Small Group Tuition can add +4 months and extending and events. school time can add +2 months onto a learner.
+Review impact after each who engaged well with the programme and Links to the Gatsby Benchmark -2 Learning from career and labour market Data Point therefore Graduated in June 2024, these information, Benchmark 5.
+Encounters with employers and employees, and students attained above other Honours Benchmark 7 - Encounters with Further and Higher Education. students at the end of the year, showing that the Honours Programme has a positive impact on students who attend required sessions and complete set tasks.
+Honours students who are highly engaged with the programme achieve on average 9 marks above other Honours students, again proving that the programme has a positive impact on our HATs students.